Qian-Han/Qian-Han.github.io/_pages/about.md

 # Recent News

+* Sept, 2020 - I'll join Facebook as a research scientist in June, 2021.

 * Jun, 2020 - I'll be doing an internship at Facebook (Network Risk & Planning Team) this summer.

 * May 15, 2020.
 Passed my Ph.D. thesis proposal at Department of Computer Science, Dartmouth College.